 Peppermint Stick Ice Cream

-peppermint stick ice cream
+A quart of peppermint stick ice cream.

 If you love peppermint as much as my daughter does, this peppermint stick ice cream will definitely “wow” your tastebuds.
 It has a lightly minted custard base, crushed peppermint sticks and a peppermint white chocolate swirl that’ll send you over the edge.
 This brain-freeze inducing treat also makes a festive Christmas ice cream project with the kids.